Stay Safe by using your Common Sense on Safari.

 We like to say that the safest place is on a safari; however, it takes a common Sense of cooperation from clients.
 One example is that on Safari, movement on your own is limited.
 The reason is that you are in the wild, not in a petting zoo.
 Your lodge is guarded by armed security, which is for your protection.
 You cannot and should not wander off on your own.
 The sounds of a lion or the trumpeting sound of an elephant are authentic, which means you could get attacked.
 Something that has never happened to one of our clients.

-The same applies when on primate treks, hikes, nature walks, and climbs.
-The Uganda Wildlife Authority Rangers are highly trained professionals whose aim is to keep you safe.
+The same applies during primate treks, hikes, nature walks, and climbs.
+The Uganda Wildlife Authority Rangers are highly trained professionals who aim to keep you safe.

-We suggest that you read about “Staying safe in Uganda for more about safe safaris.”
+We suggest you read “Staying safe in Uganda for more about safe safaris.”